fullstack-development/blockchain-wiki-en/concepts/dex/orderbook/readme-en.md

 ### Candlestick Chart

 The orderbook is closely related to another tool.
-The **candlestick chart** represents useful information about the current and past market conditions.
+The **candlestick chart** that represents useful information about the current and past market conditions.

 ![](./images/candlestick-chart.png)

 The chart allows you to see the price movement within a specific time period.
 For example, you can see how much the price has dropped within a minute.
 It is visually represented by green and red bars known as **candles**.

-A candlestick consists of different elements, so let's get to know it better.
+A candlestick consists of different elements, so, let’s get a closer look at it.

 ![](./images/candlestick.png)